 There are few things that can derail a patient visit faster than an unwanted surprise.

 Imagine, from a patient’s perspective, that you scheduled an appointment online, managed to get two hours off from work in the middle of the day and drove to the doctor’s office just to find out that they don’t accept your insurance.
 You could’ve sworn your insurance provider was listed online.
 You check again on your cell-phone from the waiting room and it is listed.
 The medical practice hadn’t updated its list of accepted insurance providers.
 Now you’re out two hours and still need to see the doctor.

 This is one example of poor expectation setting.
 Whether online, in the office, or over the phone, it is important to clearly spell out items such as: appointment times, fees, patient vs. payer obligations, after-hour needs, filling prescriptions and any other common questions your patients have.

 6) Make Their Wait Comfortable

 Sitting in a waiting room is usually an inherently uncomfortable experience, one that is exacerbated by patient anxiety.
 It doesn’t have to be, though.

 Invest in comfortable chairs, televisions, and magazines, to make the patient more comfortable while they wait..
-The atmosphere in many medical practices is often overlooked, but can go a long way in improving the patient experience.
+The atmosphere in many medical practices is often overlooked but can go a long way in improving the patient experience.

-Modernizing the check-in process with electronic intake that can be completed without the need for front-desk interaction is another option for decreasing the inherent frustrations that are associated with doctor’s appointments.
+Modernizing the check-in process with an electronic intake that can be completed without the need for front-desk interaction is another option for decreasing the inherent frustrations that are associated with doctor’s appointments.